Have You Heard The Buzz About Retinol? Martin & Phelps Beauty Salon in Cheltenham Investigates Exactly What Retinol is...

-Retinol is a form of vitamin A which can be added into skin care serums and moisturisers to boost the amount of fibrin and collagen your body produces.
-Adding retinol to your daily skin care routine you can help to reduce skin pigmentation, reduce fine lines & wrinkles and improve your skin’s texture.
+Retinol is a form of vitamin A which can be added into skin care serums and moisturisers to boost the amount of fibrin and collagen your body produces, helping you to look younger.
+Adding retinol to your daily skin care routine you can help to reduce skin pigmentation, reduce fine lines & wrinkles and improve your skin's texture.
 Retinol has fantastic smoothing properties for your skin.

 What Are the Common Forms of Retinol?

 - Retinyl palmitate - the least potent retinoid that can be found in over-the-counter products

 - Retinaldehyde - a slightly stronger retinoid found in over-the-counter products